syncfusion-content/xamarin-docs/Xamarin/ListView/Swiping.md

 ## Programmatic swiping

-Using the [SwipeItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeItem.html) method you can swipe an item programmatically based on the given offset value.
-You need to pass the item to be swiped and `SwipeOffset` as parameter in the `SwipeItem` method.
+Using the [SwipeItem](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeItem.html) method, you can swipe an item programmatically based on the given offset value.
+You need to pass the item to be swiped and `SwipeOffset` as a parameter in the `SwipeItem` method.

 <table>
 <tr>